Support for students unable to travel or return home

 Find out if you need a visa to travel

-If you do need a visa, you should start making enquiries at the relevant embassy as early as possible, as the application process can be lengthy.
-The average processing time is three weeks, but this can often be longer during busy vacation periods (for example, Christmas, Easter and over the summer.
+If you do need a visa, you should start making enquiries at the relevant embassy as early as possible, because the application process can be lengthy.
+The average processing time is three weeks, but this often takes longer during busy vacation periods like Christmas, Easter and over the summer.

-In addition, you will also need:
+Generally you will need:

 Different visas you can apply for